 As a scholar-athlete at Southern Virginia, Sorensen played goalie for the men’s lacrosse team from 2005-07 and 2009-11, taking time between his sophomore and junior campaigns to serve a mission for The Church of Jesus Christ of Latter-day Saints in Bilbao, Spain.
 He was a three-time team captain for the Knights and finished his career as the program’s all-time leader in both total saves and save percentage.

-Sorenson's coaching career began in 2006 as an assistant coach at his alma mater Poway High School.
-Following his experience at Poway, he served as an assistant lacrosse coach at Southern Virginia for both the men’s and women’s programs in 2006, while still a student attending the university.
+Sorensen's coaching career began in 2006 as an assistant coach at his alma mater Poway High School.
+Following his experience at Poway, he served as an assistant lacrosse coach at Southern Virginia for both the men’s and women’s programs in 2006 while still a student attending the university.
 After graduating from Southern Virginia in 2011 with a degree in Business Management and Leadership, Sorensen resumed his role as assistant lacrosse coach for the men's and women's teams.